tjguk/networkzero/README.rst

   pickle has well-known security implications.
 There are pickle-alikes (dill, serpent) in the Python space which do a better job, but they're still Python specific.
 One possibility is to attempt to unserialise with marshal and to fall back to raw bytes if that fails, letting the user decide how to cope with the data.

+  NB The pubsub stuff has to use text because that's how the prefix-matching works.